 Losartan vs Valsartan - What's the difference between them?

-Medically reviewed by C. Fookes, BPharm Last updated on Jul 25, 2019.
+Medically reviewed by Carmen Fookes, BPharm.
+Last updated on July 25, 2019.

 The main differences between losartan (Cozaar) and valsartan (Diovan) are: